The Best Essential Oils For Cough & Cold Symptoms

 Advertisement

 It pays to be careful, though.
 Essential oils can cause issues like burns if you don’t properly dilute them with a carrier oil such as jojoba, almond, coconut, or olive.
 The safest way to use them is via a diffuser, says Oula.
-Your machine's instruction manual should indicate how many drops to add, but a safe ratio is 20 drops of oil to 4 oz. of water.
-Let the diffuser run for 30 to 60 minutes.
+Your machine's instruction manual should indicate how many drops to add, but a safe ratio is 5 drops of oil to 4 oz. of water.
+Let the diffuser run for 30 minutes, as there are some risks involved with continuously running a diffuser.

 Here are the most powerful aromatic options to bring out the next time you feel a little tickle.